 But equating solitude with emptiness (sunnata) sounds fanciful.
 Even in solitude can we be alive and completely without desire?
 Solitude is not without desire but it is without the desire associated with daily life.
-Perhaps there are people completely attuned to sunnata but that is beyond my understanding; how can they be so completely lacking in hunger?
-That holds the danger of searching for enlightenment, such people can involve themselves in that search but “doing the best I can” (4 Agreements) seems sufficient.
-Is there sublime happiness all the time?
-You wish!
-But is there hunger that detracts?
-No.
+In daily life perhaps there are people completely attuned to sunnata but that is beyond my understanding; how can they be so completely lacking in hunger there?
+But in refuge, perhaps so?

 But when it comes to the desires that still exist there would be distress if they were taken away.
 If there were no writing there would be distress.
 If there were no meditation there would be distress.
 If the internet were lost for more than a few days there would be distress.
 If there were no trips to the beach or the lake there would be distress.
 If there were no TV there would be distress.
-If my pension were removed or lessened there would be some form of distress – paying for my minimal lifestyle.
-If all were removed (meditation cannot be removed) coping would be a problem, of course money is the main issue being alone without support.
+If my pension were removed or lessened there could be some form of distress – not being able to afford my minimal lifestyle.
+If all were removed (meditation cannot be removed) coping would be a problem, of course money is the main issue - being alone without support.
 So in my case solitude is far from sunnata even though its recognition is a part.
 To me saying solitude is sunnata would be fanciful, is that what Stephen meant?
 Maybe the book will make it clear.

-These desires (hunger) are not dissimilar to a spiritual life sufficiently close for most to consider the life spiritual if such a question were ever asked.
+These desires (last paragraph) are not dissimilar to a spiritual life (except for the TV), sufficiently close for many to consider the life spiritual if such a question were ever asked.
 Satiating the desires could be seen as spiritual so there is no hunger and therefore happiness.
 But is it?
 Because there are needs there is still hunger so it cannot be called sunnata.
-But “doing the best I can” is a reasonable compromise – no there’s no compromise in doing the best - approach?, and happiness is present.
+But “doing the best I can” (4 Agreements) is a reasonable compromise with a "complete spiritual life", and happiness is present.

 As an afterthought the writing of the last three paragraphs forced me to get out of bed as the ideas were stopping me from relaxing and sleeping.
 This is not complete freedom – sunnata, void of writing self.

-There might be another factor in Stephen’s solitude and sunnata.
-I have no spiritual desire; I follow the path “doing the nest I can”, but there is no long game - discussed here in the Companion.
+There might be another factor affecting Stephen’s solitude and sunnata.
+At present I have no spiritual desire; I follow the path “doing the best I can”, but there is no long game - discussed here in the Companion.
 Stephen has taken orders so more than likely will have been taught a spiritual desire – long game.
 This might be enlightenment, Nirvana/Nibbana, etc. If he is feeling fanciful he might be taken towards the long game or maybe he is there, only he knows.
 But if we believe there is a long game, does that not affect the way we act?
 Do we not desire the target?
 Do we “reach” the target before reaching it?
-Do we get frustrated at not reaching?
+Do we get frustrated at not reaching the target?

 “Mindfulness, I discovered, was not an aloof, detached regard.
 Its practice served to sculpt and shape the inner contours of my solitude” [p89].

 Paraphrasing, to die at peace is true solitude with freedom, slavery unlearned, no attachments, thoughts and emotions reigned in and under control.
 This seems a natural end to life.
 Nature is not cruel.
-OK, birth ageing sickness and death has some suffering associated with it, but most of the suffering usually attached to these are fear (egoic).
+OK, birth ageing sickness and death have suffering, but most of the suffering usually attached to these are fear (egoic).
 There is no fear with freedom, slavery unlearned, no attachments, thoughts and emotions reigned in and under control.
 To die at peace without fear seems natural - or at least a natural objective.

-In my previous discussion of de Montaigne his solitude was temporary and appeared not to be true but this quote on death is concerned with true and stable solitude.
+In my previous discussion of de Montaigne his solitude was temporary, but this quote on death is concerned with true and stable solitude.
 My discussions of the quotes were valid but were not complete or fair.
-This is a failing of this bouncing process but this paragraph addresses that failing; previously a note was added.
+This is a failing of this bouncing process - this style of writing, but this paragraph addresses that failing; previously a note was added.